isl/A-QuB-2/README.md

 ## Acknowledgements ##

-The current version of this work has received funding from the European Union's Horizon 2020 research and innovation programme under the Marie Sklodowska-Curie grant agreement No 890861 ([Project ReKnow](https://reknow.ics.forth.gr/)).
+The work has received funding from the European Union's Horizon 2020 research and innovation programme under the Marie Sklodowska-Curie grant agreement No 890861 ([Project ReKnow](https://reknow.ics.forth.gr/)).

 The previous version of this work was carried out within the H2020 project [VRE4EIC](https://cordis.europa.eu/project/id/676247) (No 676247).